Han1018/Qwen-GUI-3B/TRAIN.md

 ```

 ### Generate Sample Training Data
-To create a small sample dataset for observing training data patterns:
+To create a small sample dataset for observing training data during training:
 ```bash
 # Execute the sample data generation notebook
 datasets/Training-data/sample.ipynb
 ```

-This will generate `image` & `metadata` directory containing sample examples from the training datasets.
+This will generate `image` & `metadata` directories containing sample examples from the training datasets.
 This sample data is useful for:
 - Monitoring training data quality
 - Quick testing and debugging